eriol726/waterAnimationTSBK03/README.md

 Sea animation created with OpenGL.

-Download the repo and run the Hav.exe file to start the animation.
+Download the repo and run Hav.exe located in the Debug-folder to start the animation.